advancedresearch/advancedresearch.github.io/blog/2023-02-12-the-proof-of-true.md

 ### Constructive Logic and Fundamental Physics

 It is known that fundamental physics can be described using hypergraph rewriting systems.
-One such project ongoing, is the [Wolfram Physics Project](https://wolframphysics.org/).
+One such ongoing project, is the [Wolfram Physics Project](https://wolframphysics.org/).
 The project seeks to understand fundamental physics by constructing it from the smallest building blocks possible.

 Hypergraph rewriting systems are mathematical equivalent to constructive logic.